jus1d/jus1d/README.md

-### Hi there, I'm artem - aka jus1d 👋
+### Hi there, I'm jus1d

 ## I'm a starter developer and student

-- 🌱 I’m currently learning C#
+- I’m currently learning C#
-- 👯 I’m looking to collaborate with other creators/developers
+- I’m looking to collaborate with other creators/developers
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- Fun fact: I love to draw and play guitar / drums

 ### Connect with me: